asherkobin/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+HTTP is a stateless protocol.
+Using sessions allows the server to remember the identity of the user (or other information) across HTTP calls.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It creates a one-way hash that can be stored in a database instead of plain text

 - [ ] What does bcrypt do to slow down attackers?

+It adds a salt to the encryption cycle.
+If one password is decrypted, the same method won't decrypt the other passwords

 - [ ] What are the three parts of the JSON Web Token?

+Header, Payload, Signature

 ## Minimum Viable Product